aakacenoks/drain/README.md

 # Drain
 Periodically drain or charge mobile device battery to avoid overcharging.
 Monitor and control with Acroname USB hubs and Flask REST API.
+Tested on macOS.

 ## Add devices